Latest, regularly updated Detroit Lions injury information

 Cornerback DJ Reed

 Reed exited the team’s Week 4 game against the Cleveland Browns with a hamstring injury.
 On Oct.
 1, he was placed on injured reserve.
-He’ll be eligible to return to action for the team’s Week 10 matchup against Washington.
-(Updated: Oct.
-1)
+He’s first eligible to return to action for the team’s Week 10 matchup against Washington.

 Defensive lineman Josh Paschal

-Paschal is on the shelf with an unidentified injury.
+Paschal has been on the shelf with a back injury.
 Originally expected to be back close to the start of the season, Paschal was kept on NFI after roster cutdowns.

 Offensive lineman Miles Frazier